 How Much Does Turo Cost?

-According to Turo’s website, trip costs vary depending on the vehicle you select, the protection plan you purchase, whether you add Extras and more.
-You will see an itemized list of all charges before you checkout.
+According to Turo’s website, trip costs vary depending on the vehicle you select, the protection plan you purchase, and whether you add any “extras” (more on those in a moment).
+You will see an itemized list of all charges before you check out.
 Commercial Hosts may offer additional rental liability insurance that you’ll have to pay in addition to Turo’s fees, but this will be clear on a vehicle’s listing.

-When I checked out vehicles available for a week during the summer in Denver, prices ranged from $68-$1,300 daily.
-In addition to the estimated trip price you see on the results page, some additional fees may apply.
+When I looked for vehicles available for a week during July 2023 in Denver, prices ranged from $33-$886 daily.
+In addition to the estimated trip price you see on the results page, there are some additional fees.
 There’s a trip fee, which is a percentage of the trip price, the cost of a protection plan and a young driver fee for renters under the age of 26.

-If you add any extras, such as prepaid refueling, unlimited mileage, bicycles, tents or other conveniences/physical items a host may offer, there will be an additional fee for these.
-You may also have to pay a security deposit based on your age, auto-insurance score, trip details or other factors.
+If you add any extras, such as prepaid refueling, unlimited mileage, bicycles, tents or other items a host may offer, there will be an additional fee for these.
+You may also have to pay a security deposit based on your age, auto insurance status, trip details or other factors.
 Taxes may also apply.
 To learn more about trip costs, check out Turo’s website.

 I also wanted to see how Turo’s base prices compared to other popular car rental companies.
 I looked up the best prices I could find for midsize and compact cars at popular cities for a week in July.
 Here’s what I found:

 As you can see, Turo’s prices are consistently low across the board.
-I found a Toyota Corolla on Turo in Denver for $144 cheaper for the week than the next-best price at Enterprise.
-I found a similar car on Turo in Atlanta for only $339, which is almost half the cost of the next-best deal from Alamo.
+I found a Toyota Corolla on Turo in Denver for $198 cheaper for the week than the next-best price at Budget.
+I found a similar car on Turo in Atlanta for only $347, which is almost a third of the cost of the next-best deal I found, from Budget.

 Ironically, though Turo’s headquarters are in San Francisco, it was the only city where I found a better deal from a chain.
-Enterprise offered a compact car for nearly $100 less for the week than Turo.
+Alamo offered a compact car for nearly $70 less for the week than Turo.

 Ultimately, while Turo offers consistently low prices, it’s still important to comparison shop.
 Also, be prepared for additional charges including a trip fee, protection plan, young driver fee, taxes and potentially more.
 Despite these fees, though, Turo is definitely worth checking out if you’re looking for a good price on a car rental.